Rhishavhere/blueberry/README.md

 In agent mode, the window expands to 300px and shows the headless agent's live log while it works.
 Once done, a conclusion + "Open Full Report" button appears.
 Tapping it switches to a full report view rendered inline via `MiniReport.tsx` — same styling as the main report viewer, just embedded in the mini window.

-The mini window is frameless and transparent — the pill shape is all CSS `border-radius` with a white/dark background.

 ---